brettz9/eslint-config-ash-nazg/README.md

 config changes to make them less all-encompassing.

 The `ash-nazg/sauron-node` config incorporates both `ash-nazg/node` and `ash-nazg/sauron`.
-It currently adds no specific rules of its own (in the future, it may add Node-specific rules which may be unduly strict for `ash-nazg/node`).
+It adds specific rules of its own which may be unduly strict for `ash-nazg/node`.

 ## Comparison to other "standards"